 You might have heard from your family members or friends who don’t drink a certain color liquor because they say it’s better for them.
 For example, “I don’t drink dark liquor because it makes me sick.”
 Is that really true?
 Can one color liquor be better for you than another color?
-Here’s the truth.
+Here’s the truth on dark liquor vs light liquor.

 Darker liquors contain “congeners,” a substance which is made during the fermentation process.
 They contain several chemicals, which include acetone, a chemical which your body doesn’t particularly enjoy.
 Drinks like whiskey, rum, and some wines can contain much higher amounts of congeners.
 How much, exactly?
 On average, whiskey can contain several times the amount of congeners as the same amount of vodka.
 The only exception to low congeners in clear liquors is tequila.